Making a building control application

 - access and facilities for people with disabilities, including liaison with other Government Departments and external bodies

-To make a full plans application, it is necessary to complete an application form (see the P&BC application form folder).
+To make a full plans application, it is necessary to complete an application form which can be found at our application forms page.
 The form should be accompanied by 2 full sets of plans and a plan fee.

 Note: For designated buildings under Fire Precaution Act 1975, a further 2 sets of floor plans are needed.